Articles on: General Questions (Pentest)

 How do you define a target for the vulnerability scanner?

-A target is a domain or URL that will be tested by our vulnerability scanner.
-It can be the URL of a web application, website, API etc.
+A target refers to the domain or URL that will be scanned for vulnerabilities by the scanner.
+This could be a web application, a website, or an API endpoint.

 https://app.example.com